The LG 27QN600 is a decent 27″ 1440p IPS monitor, but there are better monitors available in this price range.

 This is an expected drawback of IPS panels and its intensity varies across different units, but in most cases, it’s negligible – or at least tolerable.

 The backlight of the LG 27QN600 1440p IPS monitor is flicker-free and there’s an integrated low-blue light filter (Reader Mode), while the screen has a matte anti-glare coating that prevents reflections.
-These three features ensure comfortable viewing experience without eye strain even after prolonged use.
+These three features ensure a comfortable viewing experience without eye strain even after prolonged use.

 Beneath the bottom bezel of the screen, there’s a directional joystick for quick and easy navigation through the OSD (On-Screen Display) menu.

-Apart from the standard image adjustment tools, such as brightness, contrast, etc., you’ll also find several advanced and useful settings, including four gamma presets, color temperature, sharpness, and 6-axis hue/saturation.
+Apart from the standard image adjustment tools, such as brightness, contrast, etc., you’ll also find several advanced and useful settings, including four gamma presets, color temperature, sharpness and 6-axis hue/saturation.

 Other noteworthy features include Black Stabilizer (improves visibility in darker scenes by altering the gamma curvature) and various picture presets (FPS, RTS, Cinema, HDR Effect, etc.).

 The LG 27QN600 also supports Dual Controller, which allows you to connect two PCs to the monitor and use one set of keyboard/mouse to control both.
+However, you will need to install the application on both devices, and both PCs need to be connected to the same network.

 Using the On-Screen Control software, you can make OSD adjustments in a desktop application, too.
 Note that Auto Input Switch is not supported on this LG’s monitor, so when connecting a new device, you’ll have to manually change the input source.